HISTORY OF ASPARTAME

 An internal G.D.
 Searle memo laid out the strategy for getting aspartame approved (Helling 1970):

-At this meeting [with FDA officials], the basic philosophy of our approach to food and drugs should be to try to get them to say, "Yes," to rank the things that we are going to ask for so we are putting first those questions we would like to get a "yes" to, even if we have to throw some in that have no significance to us, other than putting them in a yes saying habit.
+- At this meeting [with FDA officials], the basic philosophy of our approach to food and drugs should be to try to get them to say, "Yes," to rank the things that we are going to ask for so we are putting first those questions we would like to get a "yes" to, even if we have to throw some in that have no significance to us, other than putting them in a yes saying habit.

-We must create affirmative atmosphere in our dealing with them.
-It would help if we can get them or get their people involved to do us any such favors.
-This would also help bring them into subconscious spirit of participation.
+them.
+It would help if we can get them or get their people involved to

-(Refer to Actual Letter...2)
+- (Refer to Actual Letter...2)

 FDA Toxicologist Dr. Adrian Gross came upon some irregularities in the submitted tests of the G.D.
 Searle drug Flagyl.
 G.D.
 Searle did not respond for another two years.
 Their response raised serious questions about the validity of their tests (Gross 1975, page 35)